-Remarks This function searches the global symbol table for the symbol whose name is in s and returns the contents of the variable if it exists.
+Remarks This function searches the local symbol list for the symbol whose name is in s and returns the contents of the variable if it exists.
 If the symbol does not exist, the function will terminate with an Undefined symbol error message.
-If you want to check to see if a variable exists before using this function, use typecv.